 Here in Ottawa we have an added layer to the decision - language.
 We are lucky to live in a fully bilingual city, with Quebec a stone's throw away.
 But Ottawa is also a city where many anglophones move to for jobs, and we often assume that French schools are not accessible to us.

 It's true that if you are fully anglophone (i.e. you do not speak any French), then French Immersion would be a better choice if you want your child to learn French as a second language.
-But many of us have been through the French Immersion system ourselves - we speak (passable) French, enjoy the Quebecois culture, and want our children to be fully bilingual.
+But many of us have been through the French Immersion system ourselves - we speak French, want to immerse ourselves in Franco-Ontarian culture, and hope our children will be fully bilingual.

 If that's the case, then choosing a French school is an option!
 Here are 5 tips for being an anglophone in a francophone system: